 Pick Up Everyday

 Don’t put off picking up all the items your kids and hubby leave around the house.
-The key is to pick things up as your walking around the house don’t make it a chore.
+The key is to pick things up on a daily basis as you walk around the house don’t make it a chore.

 Although that sounds like a huge pain it’s actually less work to do a little at a time instead of waiting until it’s a big mess.

-It’s easy to get overwhelmed with your family’s mess but if you stop thinking of it as a chore and rather something you do as part of your daily routine it will make it less daunting.
+It’s easy to get overwhelmed with the rest of your family mess but if you stop thinking of it as a chore and rather something you do as part of your daily routine it will make it less daunting.